Skip to content

 Where an investigation of suspected malpractice is carried out, centres must retain related records and documentation for three years.
 Records should include any work of the candidate and assessment or verification records relevant to the investigation.

 In an investigation involving a criminal prosecution or civil claim, records and documentation will be retained for six years after the case has been heard.
-In the case of an appeal to SQA against the outcome of a malpractice investigation, assessment records must be retained for six years.
+In the case of an appeal to QS against the outcome of a malpractice investigation, assessment records must be retained for six years.

 Candidates have the right to appeal against the result of internal assessments if they feel they have been treated unfairly or if they feel the course content was not reflected in the level of assessment.